uart/hardwarePrefetching/README.md

 # hardwarePrefetching
 Code repository for work on hardware prefetching and controlling hardware prefetchers.

+# Status
+User-space tuning has been tested and runs on Intel Client and Server platforms with atom cores.
+However, user-space tuning adds much overhead and although performance improvements has been seen for a set of memory subsystem dependent applications the overhead has also reduced performance for other applications.
+Hardware prefetch tuning in user-space should primarily be seen as an experimental setup as it is easy to make tests and modifications.

+Kernel based tuning is in experimental stage at this time.
+A first experimental version of the kernel based "primitive" example tune alg is now available.
+This has been functional tested on GrandRidge.
+No performance tests has yet run as this alg is primarily there to showcase how to access PMU input data and tune MSRs per core.
+To see the action this is best run with `sudo dmesg -w` in one terminal as well as `watch dumpmsr.sh` from the tools dir in a second terminal.

 ## Build

 Ubuntu: sudo apt install  build-essential libcjson1 libcjson-dev libpci-dev kmod